Bugswriter/notflix/README.md

 ```
 - To update, just do `curl` again, no need to `chmod` anymore.
 - To uninstall, simply remove `notflix` from your **$PATH**, for example `sudo rm -f /usr/local/bin/notflix.

+### Arch User Repository
+An AUR package exists for **notflix** for Arch Linux, Manjaro Linux, and their derivatives as `notflix-git`.
+This will handle all dependencies properly except for dmenu because some users install dmenu outside of their package manager.
+You can install **notflix** with your favorite AUR helper:

+Examples:

+- yay: `sudo yay -S notflix-git`
+- pamac (Manjaro's Default): `sudo pamac install notflix-git`
+- paru: `sudo paru -S notflix-git`
+- pikaur: `pikaur -S notflix-git`

 ## License
 This project is licensed under [GPL-3.0](https://raw.githubusercontent.com/Illumina/licenses/master/gpl-3.0.txt).